Translate

 was ever thrown, no water ever spilled.

-The window we shattered last winter
+The window we shattered at dinner

 glimmers whole by dawn,